kgdunn/pid-book/process-monitoring/process-monitoring.rst

 		 \text{LCL} = \overline{\overline{x}} - 3 \cdot \sigma_{\text{Shewhart}}\sqrt{\frac{\lambda}{2-\lambda}} &&  &&  \text{UCL} = \overline{\overline{x}} + 3 \cdot \sigma_{\text{Shewhart}} \sqrt{\frac{\lambda}{2-\lambda}}
 	\end{array}

-where :math:`\sigma_{\text{Shewhart}}` represents the standard deviation as used on the Shewhart chart.
+where :math:`\sigma_{\text{Shewhart}}` represents the standard deviation as calculated for the Shewhart chart.
 Actually one neat implementation is to show both the Shewhart and EWMA plot on the same chart, with both sets of limits.
 The EWMA value plotted is actually the one-step ahead prediction of the next :math:`x`-value, which can be informative for slow-moving processes.

 The R code here shows one way of calculating the EWMA values for a vector of data.
 Once you have pasted this function into R, use it as ``ewma(x, lambda=..., target=...)``.